Speaking

 New York Festivals

-My team at McKinney Health was given completely fake health terms courtesy of ChatGPT and asked to define them.
-Equal parts genius, nonsense, and way too relatable.
+My team at McKinney Health was given completely fake health terms and asked to define them.

 • "Stef is magnetic, a natural leader, a visionary creative, an enthralling storyteller, and the person you want in the room with you when the work feels impossible.
 With Stef by your side, you know you'll be able to crack the problem together."